-- shared/ contains scripts for the Jenkins job(s): - init\env.sh is run in Jenkins to copy the docker environment files (has secure credentials) from JENKINS\HOME/credentials/ to the current job's workspace - pull\images.sh always pulls/refreshes the infrastructure images (e.g. db, logs, etc), and then at the end will pull the image for the service that the Jenkins job is attempting to deploy (e.g. requistion, auth, referencedata, etc). - restart.sh is paramartized by Jenkins to either keep or wipe volumes (e.g. database and logging volumes).
+- shared/ contains scripts for the Jenkins job(s): - init_env.sh is run in Jenkins to copy the docker environment files (has secure credentials) from JENKINS_HOME/credentials/ to the current job's workspace - pull_images.sh always pulls/refreshes the infrastructure images (e.g. db, logs, etc), and then at the end will pull the image for the service that the Jenkins job is attempting to deploy (e.g. requisiton, auth, referencedata, etc). - restart.sh is paramartized by Jenkins to either keep or wipe volumes (e.g. database and logging volumes).
 When run this brings the deployed reference distribution down, and then back up.
-After it's brought up, the nginx.tmpl file is copied directly into the running nginx container just started. - nginx.tmpl is the override of the nginx template for docker and proxying this is a copy from openlmisref-distro.
-See restart.sh for how it's used. - test\env has a compose file which is the Reference distribution, and a script for Jenkins to kick everything off.
+After it's brought up, the nginx.tmpl file is copied directly into the running nginx container just started. - nginx.tmpl is the override of the nginx template for docker and proxying this is a copy from openImisref-distro.
+See restart.sh for how it's used. - test_env has a compose file which is the Reference distribution, and a script for Jenkins to kick everything off. - uat_env has a compose file which is the Reference distribution, and a script for Jenkins to kick everything off. - demo_env has a compose file which is the latest stable version of the Reference distrubution, and a script for Jenkins to kick everything off.